cywang117/natural-ones/Session 41.md

 		- 12 adventurers in the Hall
 			- Balerion distracts the pretty half-elf woman companion of a weak-willed looking wizard, Quelix.
 The rough-looking man (Dugg) she's talking to tells Balerion to stop flirting and they start an argument.
 			- We task Quelix off to the side to gather info on Red Sarfir for 30g
+		- **Another rogueish woman in the corner, we paid her 75g for info about how to get rid of Netherbloom to get into Shorescale Forest.
+She says a younger woman named Jessie may know.
+Will be playing cards tomorrow night at The Stern Mama**
 	- At the Haan Market:
-		- Oathkeeper & Sarfir gather info that Red Sarfir is hanging out with wayward youths in the Shorescale Forest
+		- Oathkeeper & Sarfir gather info that Red Sarfir is hanging out with wayward youths in the Shorescale Forest.
+The vendor at the fish stall hands Oathkeeper a nice salted fish
+-